Balboa Peninsula, Newport Beach

 The Balboa Peninsula (also referred to as "Balboa" or "the Peninsula") is a neighborhood of the city of Newport Beach, California.
 It is named after Spanish explorer Vasco Núñez de Balboa, the first European to sight the Pacific from the Americas.

 Balboa is primarily residential with some commercial areas.

 History

+In geological terms, the Balboa Peninsula is a sandspit.
+The present form of the Peninsula can be attributed to an 1825 flood which rerouted the Santa Ana River into West Newport.
+This change caused sand to accumulate, and by 1857 the Peninsula had spread to half its present length.
+In 1920, the river was rerouted by the Bitter Point Dam to its present outlet in Huntington Beach.

 In 1888, the McFadden family, which had arrived in California c.
 1849, decided their shipping business would be more successful if they moved it from the inner shores of the bay to the oceanfront, where it was connected by rail to Santa Ana.
 They built McFadden Wharf at the location where the Newport Pier is today.
 In 1899, the Federal Government allocated funds for major improvements to a new harbor at San Pedro, which would become Southern California's major seaport.
 The McFadden Wharf and railroad were sold to the Southern Pacific Railroad that same year, signaling the end of Newport Bay as a commercial shipping center.